-Tenerife is the largest and perhaps the most visited of the Canary Islands.
+Tenerife is the largest and most visited of the Canary Islands.
 It is famous for its black beaches, the beautiful volcano Teide and the British community.
-There are 12 climate zones on the island – tropical forests and volcanic semideserts, mountain gorges and dunes, beaches with black and white sand.
+There are 12 climate zones on the island – tropical forests and volcanic semideserts, mountain gorges and dunes, and beaches with black and white sand.
 You won’t be bored!

-What to Do on Tenerife?
+What to Do in Tenerife?

-- Ride the road through the center of the island, climb volcano Teide by cable car, take a photo with the rock cake (La Tarta)
+- Ride the road through the center of the island, climb volcano Teide by cable car, and take a photo with the rock cake (La Tarta)

 - Visit Anaga Rural Park, sunbathe naked on Benijo beach, or go hiking

 - Tan on the black volcanic sand at La Arena or Puerto de la Cruz

 - Whale and dolphin watching on a boat trip.

 - Hike to the Chinero volcanoes.

 - Swim in Teresitas beach (can be combined with Anaga)